Relrin/terraform-sage/README.md

   - Dependant resources are split into [Terraform modules](https://www.terraform.io/docs/configuration/modules.html), therefore it is easier to re-use in other projects.
   - Easier to manage projects which have a lot of dependencies.
-  - `main.tf` file is relatively small and contains only a minimum amount of code
+  - `main.tpl` file is relatively small and contains only a minimum amount of code

   Cons: